Icinga/icinga2/doc/02-installation.md

 > **Note**:
 >
-> This repository is required since v2.11.
+> This repository is required for Debian Stretch since v2.11.

 Debian Stretch: